 Tour guides depart from most major hotels in San Juan.
 It is recommended to reserve a tour with your hotel or tour provider in advance to confirm availability.
 Alternatively, many visitors decide to rent cars for a day and visit on their own, which is also relatively easy.
 The drive is less than an hour from San Juan to El Yunque.

-The forest is available every day (except for Christmas) from 7:30 a.m. to 6:00 p.m.
+The forest is available every day (except for Christmas) from 7:30 a.m. to 5:00 p.m.
 El Portal Visitors’ Center is open from 9:00 a.m. to 5:00 p.m.
-While the forest has no entrance fee, admission to some of the optional attractions will cost $4 for adults and $2 for seniors, with children under 15 years entering for free.
+While the forest has no entrance fee, admission to some of the optional attractions will cost $8 for adults, with children under 15 years entering for free.

 The trip is usually under an hour by car from San Juan, allowing you to enjoy this national treasure as a day trip and get you back in time for a lovely dinner in the capital.
 The forest will transport you to another world.
 There are currently about a dozen hiking trails ranging from novice to expert, which you and your partner can explore together.
 If you're outdoorsy, hiking one of the trails here is an idyllic eco-date.

 Should you want to spend the night, you can stay right inside the park at a place called Casa Cubuy.
 It's decidedly rustic, but the location is incredible, with spectacularly beautiful views of cascading waterfalls, birds, cliffs, and more.

 The more adventurous queer spirits may want to spend the night camping in the park.
 Remember, this isn't glamping; it's a real, rustic camping experience.
 If roughing it is your thing, you'll need to secure a permit at least two weeks in advance of your trip.
 You must bring all necessary supplies and equipment, and make sure everything gets hauled back out with you.
 Being able to share stories of the night sounds and activities will be a memory you hold forever.

 Don Pepe Restaurant